ashfakhm/laundry-ease/docs/PRESENTATION_HELPER.md

 | **Deployment**            | One-click Vercel deployment             | Many services, more complex            |
 | **SEO**                   | Excellent (SSR by default)              | Poor without extra setup               |

-**Main benefit**: Next.js gives me a full-stack app in one codebase with API routes, so I don't need a separate Express server.
-This means less complexity, faster speed, and easier deployment.
+**Main benefit**: Next.js gives me the website and backend in one codebase with built-in API routes, so I do not need a separate Express server.
+That means less setup, better speed, and easier deployment.

 ### Q: What is your complete tech stack?